-link-state Link-state algorithms (also known as shortest path first algorithms) flood routing information to all nodes in the internetwork.
+- link-state Link-state algorithms (also known as shortest path first algorithms) flood routing information to all nodes in the internetwork.
 Each router, however, sends only the portion of the routing table that describes the state of its own links.
 In link-state algorithms, each router builds a picture of the entire network in its routing tables.
 Distance vector algorithms (also known as Bellman-Ford algorithms) call for each router to send all or some portion of its routing table, but only to its neighbors.
 In essence, link-state algorithms send small updates everywhere, while distance vector algorithms send larger updates only to neighboring routers.
-Distance vector algorithms know only about their neighbors. [link-state-rp]

-Bellman-Ford The Bellman-Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted digraph. [bellman-ford]
+Distance vector algorithms for algorithms for each router builds are vector algorithms. - Bellman-Ford The Bellman-Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted digraph. [bellman-ford]